-- CO FUNCTION: the CO function when activated, will allow the appliance to run at CH maximum, DHW maximum or minimum output whilst a combustion analysis check or a mechanical gas valve calibration is being carried out.
+- CO FUNCTION: the CO function when activated, will allow the appliance to run a t CH maximum, DHW maximum or minimum output whilst a combustion analysis check or a mechanical gas valve calibration is being carried out.
 Whilst the CO function is active, all other functions are disabled (minimum power operating period, anti-cycle, set-point, etc).
-Once enabled, the CO function will remain active for a 15-minute period, or until the function is manually deactivated - FROST-PROTECTION: this function is only active when there are no requests for heating or HW.
+Once enabled, the CO function will remain active for a 15minute period, or until the function is manually deactivated - FROST-PROTECTION: this function is only active when there are no requests for heating or HW.
 If the temperature drops below 5°C, the boiler will operate on minimum power until the temperature of the thermistors reaches 35°C for CH and 55°C for DHW.
 Thereafter the pump & fan will over-run for 30-seconds. - ANTI-CYCLE FUNCTION: the anti-cycle function ensures the burner remains switched off for at least 3-minutes after the set-point hysterisis (set-point + 5-deg) for CH heat request. - PUMP ANTI-BLOCK FUNCTION: when there has been no heating or HW request for 24-hours, the anti-block cycle is activated.
-The pump will be activated for a period of 30-seconds. - ACTUATORANTI-BLOCK FUNCTION: when there has been no heating or HW request for 24-hours, the anti-block cycle is activated.
+The pump will be activated for a period of 30seconds. - ACTUATOR ANTI-BLOCK FUNCTION: when there has been no heating or HW request for 24-hours, the anti-block cycle is activated.
 The divertor valve actuator will motor briefly to the heating position, and then back to the DHW position.
-The pump will run briefly. - SARA function: the SARA function permits the boiler (when the set-point is within the SARA range) to automatically adjust (raise) the heating flow outlet temperature should the room thermostat contacts remain closed for more that 20-minutes. - DHW PRE-HEAT FUNCTION: when the DHW pre-heat function is enabled, the appliance will light periodically to maintain the temperature of the DHW heat exchanger.
-When the DHW thermistor and the primary thermistor fall below 35°C and 55°C respectively, the boiler will fire on minimum +25% power until the primary thermistor exceeds 55°C. Thereafter the pump will over-run for a period of 30-seconds.
+The pump will run briefly. - SARA function: the SARA function permits the boiler (when the set-point is within the SARA range) to automatically adjust (raise) the heating flow outlet temperature should the room thermostat contacts remain closed for more that 20minutes.